Operation Debug Logging for Private Agents¶

 Input and Output Data Access¶

-Component input and output data is accessed from the Cloud Studio operation log screen.
-Within the operation log screen, each operation row can be expanded to show additional rows for each operation step.
-Each operation step has an expand or collapse icon ( , ) in the Input/Output column, which can be clicked to show or hide the input and output data for that individual operation step.
+Component input and output data is accessed from the Cloud Studio operation log screen in additional table rows shown for each operation step that has input and output data.
+In the Input/Output column, icons for activities and transformations used as operation steps can be clicked to show or hide the component input and output data for that individual operation step.
 Each input and output log entry is limited to 100MB.
 If the data for an individual input or output log entry exceeds 100MB, no data will be displayed.

 - Copy: Click the copy icon to copy the log data to your clipboard.
 When clicked, a clipboard icon is temporarily displayed.